dokku/lambda-builder/README.md

 ### How does it work

-Internally, `lambda-builder` detects a given language and builds the app according to the script specified by the builder within an environment emulating AWS Lambda.
+Internally, `lambda-builder` detects a given language and builds the app according to the script specified by the detected builder within a disposablecontainer environment emulating AWS Lambda.
 If a builder is not detected, the build will fail.
 The following languages are supported:

 - `dotnet`
   - default build image: `mlupin/docker-lambda:dotnet6-build`